EdoardoLaGreca/scrtp/doc/style.md

 # style

-This file contains some rough style guidelines about how to write code in this repository.
+This file contains some rough style guidelines on how to write code in this repository.

 The C standard used in the source code of this repo is ANSI C (a.k.a.
 C89/C90).